cmcginty/dotfiles/README.md

 Citations
 ---------

-This work is derivative of a large number of shared dotfile repos used as resources and inspiration.
+This work is derivative from a large number of shared dotfile repos used as resources and inspiration.

 The framework is based on [Dotbot][dotbot] and forked from the [Dotbot Template][fork].
-I surveyed a large number of *dotfile frameworks*, and chose DotBot for its clean and simple design and limited lock-in.
+I surveyed a large number of "dotfile frameworks", and chose DotBot for its clean and simple design and limited lock-in.

-The repo leverages other projects in the configuration:
+The dotfiles leverage other projects:

 * [Base16 Color][base16]
 * [Prezto ZSH][prezto]
 * [Powerline Fonts][powerline]

-Additional dotfile projects used for source or inspiration:
+Additional dotfile projects used for source and/or inspiration:

 * [Holman's Dotfiles][holman_dotfiles]
 * [Skwp's YDAR Dotfiles][yadr_dotfiles]